alhajee/ckan/doc/user-guide.rst

    that you are a member of this organization, you can now select the "Add Dataset" button above the search box.

 **Step 2**.
-CKAN will ask for the following information about your data.
+FMLD will ask for the following information about your data.
 (The actual data will be added in step 4.)

-* *Title* -- this title will be unique across CKAN, so make it brief but specific.
+* *Title* -- this title will be unique across FMLD, so make it brief but specific.
   E.g. "UK population density by region" is better than "Population figures".

 * *Description* -- You can add a longer description of the dataset here, including